 Dr. Thomas-Seales is a seasoned professional with over two decades of experience in the social services field.
 Specializing in psychotherapy and behavioral therapy, she utilizes techniques such as applied behavioral analysis (ABA) and cognitive behavioral therapy (CBT) to address concerns ranging from anxiety and stress to depression and overall coping challenges.
 Dr. Thomas-Seales's dedication to assisting individuals, families, and children with mental health challenges, including Autism Spectrum Disorder (ASD), underscores her commitment to making a meaningful difference in their lives.
 With a holistic approach integrating her expertise in education, social work, and therapy, Dr. Thomas-Seales excels in cultivating solid therapeutic relationships and tailoring innovative approaches to meet each client's unique needs, ensuring the best possible outcomes.
 Outside of her professional endeavors, Dr. Thomas-Seales enjoys cooking, traveling, and embarking on family road trips.

-I am passionate about working with couples and LGBTQ+ community.
-Whether working with couples or individuals, I understand that the best way to achieve our life goals is to take a proactive and integrative approach to being healthy and happy.
+Kadidra is passionate about working with couples and the LGBTQ+ community.
+She believes the best way to achieve life goals is through a proactive and integrative approach to health and happiness.

 Anais Morales-Suarez is a clinical social worker who is passionate about de-stigmatizing mental health in society.